What is Amaranth?

 Rich In Protein

 Amaranth leaves and grain are rich in protein, leaving behind even oats as a protein-rich grain.
 Receiving protein from a plant source is considered much healthier than obtaining it from an animal source as the former has no or very less fat and cholesterol.
 Eating amaranth leaves suppresses appetite as they are rich in protein.
 Having a protein-rich diet leads to suppression of hunger as they reduce insulin levels in the blood and keep one feeling satiated.

 Amaranth Leaves Have Lysine

 Amaranth leaves have lysine, an essential amino acid that is needed for energy production and absorption of calcium.
 It also promotes hair growth and good skin.
 Those who suffer from hair loss or greying will benefit significantly from eating amaranth leaves.

 Reduces Bad Cholesterol

-Amaranth leaves are known to lower the bad cholesterol which is responsible for causing many cardiac problems.
-It reduces high blood pressure and reduces the risk of heart attacks.
+Amaranth leaves are known to lower the bad cholesterol which is responsible for many cardiac problems.

 Rich In Calcium